4W4I5/Semester-6-Notes/Forensics/Sessional 1 Prep/Sessional 1 Prep Notes.md

 # 1 - Understanding Forensics Profession & Investigations
 ### Overview
+#### - Digital forensics & Other related disciplines
+- Not the same as data recovery
+	- Involves recovering data that users have
 #### - Understanding case law
 #### - Develop resources
 ### Prepping for Digital Investigations